jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 ```

 Most of the twenty largest datasets are in the lowest clarity category ("I1"), with one being in the second best category ("VVS2")
-The top twenty diamonds have colors rangind from the worst, "J", to best, "D", categories, though most are in the lower categories "J" and "I".
+The top twenty diamonds have colors ranging from the worst, "J", to best, "D", categories, though most are in the lower categories "J" and "I".
 The top twenty diamonds are more evenly distributed among the cut categories, from "Fair" to "Ideal", although the worst category (Fair) is the most common.
 ````